remi-riche/DynamicsWebApi/.github/README.md

 In some cases this can be an undesirable behaviour and with v2 there are several ways to make those operations non-atomic: per batch operation and per request.
 Let's use a code sample above and make **all** operations non-atomic.
 It can be done by setting `inChangeSet` property to `false`.

+> [!IMPORTANT]
-**Important!** `contentId` can **only** be used inside the Change Sets.
+> `contentId` can **only** be used inside the Change Sets.
 Any `contentId` set in a request won't be included in a non-atomic batch operation!
-If `$1` parameter was used outside of Change Set you will get an error similar to the following: `Error identified in Payload provided by the user for Entity :'<entity name>'`.
+> If `$1` parameter was used outside of Change Set you will get an error similar to the following: `Error identified in Payload provided by the user for Entity :'<entity name>'`.

 **Per batch operation:**